Vibe coding analytics: How AI-assisted builders use data to catch errors and stay on track

 Raymmar Tirado described vibe coding as fulfilling his lifelong dream of "looking over a developer's shoulder" and giving them instructions on what to do next.
 Most recently, he's used Replit's AI agent to build a global tracking widget for his Webflow cloneables (Webflow websites that can be cloned and customized).
 The widget allows him to add a universal call-to-action and manage the offer from a single dashboard while tracking traffic and campaign performance across the entire network.

-But (and of course there’s a but), vibe coding today still has significant development gaps, including some that can cause serious technical issues or setbacks if you don’t know what to look out for.
+But (and of course there's a but), vibe coding still has real development gaps, including some that can cause serious technical issues or setbacks if you don't know what to look out for.

 "When you're vibe coding, it's hard to tell if that's happening unless you review the code," warned Micah Allen, Mixpanel Senior Software Engineer.
 "I've had friends ask me to review things they've vibe coded recently.
 In one instance, I was able to use the information he published and log into his admin account."